whitemike889/app-gradle-plugin/USER_GUIDE.md

 }
 ```

-### How do I enable hot reload of my application?
+### How do I enable automatic reload of my application?

-To enable hot reload of classes:
+To enable automatic reload of your application:
 1. You must tell the Dev App Server v1 to scan for changes :
     ```groovy
     appengine {